landuomu/NUSBusMap/README.md

 * Local/remote notifications for alerts
 * Display/post announcements for events e.g. bus service disruptions
 * Allow user to report a problem or post feedback

+Built by Lee Han Cheng and Joycelyn Ng